A great customer experience is about meeting people where they already are, and our comprehensive live chat guide is here to help you do just that.

 Over the years, we have consistently emphasized our core philosophy around customer messaging – send the right message, to the right person, at the right time, in the right place.
 And today, there’s one channel where more potential customers are than anywhere else: live chat.

 Think about the way that you talk to people every day.
-If you’re anything like me, you use iMessage to talk to your family, WhatsApp for your close friends, and you probably spend your entire day on Slack talking to your teammates at work.
-And because we talk to people via messaging all day, we’ve now come to expect to be able to talk to businesses that way too.
+You probably use iMessage and WhatsApp with family and friends, and spend more time chatting to colleagues on Slack than in person (especially these days).
+And because we talk to people via messaging all day, customers expect to be able to talk to businesses that way too.

-Smart businesses today are realizing there’s a better way to do business and have started to use live chat messaging for everything, across the spectrum of sales, marketing and support.
-What’s more, they’re seeing a tangible return on investment.
+Companies are realizing there’s a better way to do business and have started to use live chat messaging to build long-lasting customer relationships across the spectrum of support, sales, and marketing.
+What’s more, they’re seeing a tangible return on investment:

-- By using live chat instead of forms, Copper saw a 13% increase in capturing their leads’ details.
+- By using live chat software instead of email and phone support, tado° saw a 92% decrease in first-response time.

 What is live chat?